michelled/weavly.org/src/activities/mission-planet-discovery.md

 ## Tips

-* Once a planet is reached, moderators can clap, play animation effects or cheer to celebrate the arrival and discovery of a planet.
+* Once a planet is reached, moderators can clap or cheer to celebrate the arrival and discovery of a planet.
 * Adult moderators can show the movements to help learners understand the purpose of the activity.
 * If the destination is missed or the rocket moved over other planets, space rocks, or the meteors, pause the program and work together to debug by asking questions